gstamac/T4Templates/README.md

 * WorkItem

 They translate to *MsTest* attributes.
 You can also use original attributes and they will be added to all generated tests.
-The attributes will still be overwriten with properties of *DataTestMethod* attribute.
+The attributes will still be overwritten with properties of *DataTestMethod* attribute.
 Description attribute will be formatted using test parameters and result.

     [DataTestMethod("10", Result = 10, Priority = 3)]